HN67/vibe/README.md

 (not clear on the significance of the port, just choose it randomly), and appropriate password for the user `site`.

+To actually setup up the database, connect with `mysql -u root -D vibe` to automatically use `vibe`.

+The `SOURCE` SQL command should be able to be used to execute large files, e.g. `tables.sql` and `procedures.sql`.

 ### Database Configuration

 In order to allow connections from LAN,